Iulia Traducta: Economy

-whose amphorae production depended on manufactures of Portus Albus.
+whose amphorae production depended on the manufactures of Portus Albus.

 The extent of Iulia Traducta is unknown, although it is supposed to have occupied the Villa Vieja of Algeciras.

 The area where material has been found extends to the lower part of the Villa Nueva on land beside the Río de la Miel.

 The river's estuary, now silted up by alluvial deposits, served as a port for landing fish.

 Later history

 The History of the Franks by Gregory of Tours says that Iulia Traducta is where the Vandals boarded their vessels when they invaded Africa in the year 429.
 (Note: Iulia Traducta was at the southern point of Spain.
 Gregory of Tours may have just meant that the Vandals were driven "right out of Spain, from north to south" by the Suebi, rather than that they left from that port.)

-After that date there are no more classical sources, implying that Iulia Traducta was abandoned until the Muslim invasion of Spain in the year 711.
+After that date, there are no more classical sources, implying that Iulia Traducta was abandoned until the Muslim invasion of Spain in the year 711.

 However, in recent years structures from the Byzantine period have been found in the Villa Vieja, including a cemetery dating from the sixth century.

 There have also been found the remains of amphora production and even a Byzantine chalice near the later Muslim mosque.